kachunkachunk/valheim-linux-server/README.md

 `StandardError=syslog`
 `SyslogIdentifier=valheim-server-testkitchen` - The service itself will tag its events accordingly.
 It's helpful, as you can filter for it.

+The resulting logs are filtered with rsyslog rulesets.
+These rules remove useless debug/newline cruft and fork logging to a additional instance-specific files.
+Another log notes the Steam IDs that have connected and disconnected (for a session tracking effort I'm working on), and finally these arbitrary log files are rotated with a `logrotate` rule.

 If you don't go the syslog route (maybe your provider doesn't want that, or you're using a container and aren't shipping syslogging there, etc), then you can always log to a file:
 `StandardOutput=file:/path/log.ext`
 `StandardError=file:/path/log.ext`